 Oh don’t get me wrong, you can find all sorts of statistics to back up your ideas – you get really good at finding ways to speak in their language – but as a starting point for a person with a creative vision, the constant drive to demonstrate value, when what you need is trust, then space to grow and build something beautiful, well, let me tell you, it’s a killer.

 Thankfully I have found rare and amazing CMOs to work with who get it and give the work the space it needs to succeed.
 They also appreciate that sometimes you’ve just got to do it because it’s the right thing to do!
 Yes, that matters too!

 You get gorgeous cities like Barcelona, where every façade of every beautiful building is different, because it was a city mandate.
 And because of that mandate it created competition, and because of that competition we have Gaudi, and in six years, we will have the fully completed La Sagrada Familia.

 I mean just that?
 Can you imagine that idea 130 years ago?
 A Cathedral in Europe, inspired by nature, like nothing ever created before.
 It completely moved away from the traditional style of architecture used for centuries by the Catholic Church across the world, and all it needed was someone or a community to believe in it to get it started.

 Imagine selling it back then or convincing someone of its value?

 It will attract millions of visitors every year and generate billions of dollars in revenue.

 Keep believing creatives

 To all my creative visionary friends, do not let the logical amongst you (including family) squash your vision.
 Keep believing and keep striving.
-We need you fully expressing yourselves today.
+We need you fully expressing yourselves today with epic content marketing.